Scalped (comics): Characters

-FBI SAC Baylis Earl Nitz: A vengeful, unscrupulous and amoral FBI Agent who was present at Dashiell's birth and had had his eye on him for some time, insisting that he be made an FBI Field Agent when it seemed his mother's record would prevent that.
+FBI SAC Baylis Earl Nitz is a vengeful, unscrupulous and amoral FBI agent who was present at Dashiell's birth and had had his eye on him for some time, insisting that he be made an FBI Field Agent when it seemed his mother's record would prevent that.
 He is driven by a desire to see Red Crow behind bars for murder, something that has eluded him since the seventies when Red Crow and Gina got away scot free from the murder of two FBI Agents.
 He will do anything to get what he wants, even if it means sacrificing Dashiell.
 He left the two scalps of the murdered agents on their graves, rather than using them as evidence (which may have been impossible anyway, since he obtained them illegally).
 After his agents Newsome and Diesel are killed, he is relieved of duty, only to be restored to duty after he accidentally wipes out an entire gang of Jordanian terrorists.
 Given a new set of team members, he returns to his quest to take down Red Crow.

-Carol Ellroy (née Red Crow): Married to someone called Ellroy, although she doesn't much care about the fact.
+Carol Ellroy (née Red Crow) is married to someone called Ellroy, but she doesn't much care about the fact.
 She probably married him (a non-Indian) just to spite her father.
 Pretty much exactly Dashiell's age, the two shared their first erotic experience at the age of thirteen, when she let him watch her urinate.
-Now that Dashiell has returned, he is repelled by her promiscuity yet attracted by her beauty.
+When Dashiell has returned, he is repelled by her promiscuity yet attracted by her beauty.
 It is unclear whether she is a femme fatale or a damsel in distress.
 She and Dash become lovers, and she gets him hooked on drugs.
-But when he tells her he is FBI, she kicks him out.
+When he tells her he is FBI agent, she kicks him out.
 She eventually learns that she is pregnant with Dash's child, and tries to start a new life with Granny.
 Eventually she decides to abort the baby without ever telling Dash about the pregnancy.
 Still, Granny wants her to take her place as the reservation healer.
 She also forms a friendship with Dino, although her continued feelings for Dash prevent for recognizing Dino as a potential love interest.